Project Numbers: 313622, 390722 and 333122

 The project (390722) will build two travel lanes in each direction, a continuous center left-turn lane, dual left-turn lanes from NE 119th Street westbound into NE 72nd Avenue, bicycle lanes and sidewalks.

-During culvert replacement, through traffic will need to use alternate routes, such as Padden Parkway to the south and NE 139th Street to the north.
+Significant construction will continue along the corridor, particularly near NE 72nd Avenue.
+Drivers should expect delays in the corridor and may want to use alternate routes, such as Padden Parkway to the south and NE 139th Street to the north.

 Clark County will maintain access to all businesses during construction.